luissequeira94/luissequeira94/README.md

 # 💫About Me :
-- Luís is more than just a Cloud Engineer.
+- Luís is more than just a Cloud Infrastructure Engineer.
 - He is a "creative problem-solver" or a "detail-oriented strategist" who thrives on the unknown.
 - With a belief in trial and error, Luís is committed to make the world better, 1 code snippet at a time.
 - In his free time, Luís loves to learn more, play videogames and be with his family.